 Students planning to seek part-time campus employment should contact the Office of Career Development in CORE in the Olin Center.
 Career counselors can help students find a job on or off-campus, and offer assistance to students seeking Community Service Federal Work Study opportunities

 Augustana posts on- and off-campus posting for jobs and internships at Augie Hub.
 The college does not assign or guarantee jobs.

 After the beginning of fall term, students are encouraged to visit the Office of Career Development Office to find out about job postings from academic departments and administrative offices.
 First-year students will have the opportunity to apply for jobs in Dining Services at Orientation and Registration.

 A campus job helps students develop good work habits, communication skills and time management.
 It is also an opportunity to network with faculty and administrators and meet other students.
-Students also may career experience.
+Students also may gain career experience.
 For example, a biology major may find a job as a lab assistant.
-The skills of a campus job may be transferable to a position after graduation.

-All student employment positions will be paid at the current minimum wage of $8.25.
+All student employment positions are paid at the current minimum wage of $8.25.
 Students can schedule up to 9-10 hours per week based on the student's availability and the needs of the employing office.

 Federal Work Study